 Knowledge of Aotearoa New Zealand’s special flora and fauna, its geophysical and socio-cultural make-up along with contemporary studies of global and local environmental issues allow graduates to “tell the story” of New Zealand while enlightening and entertaining their clients or students.

-- Applicants must have attended a minimum of four years secondary schooling and successfully completed NCEA Level Two (or equivalent), inclusive of credits in Science
+- Completed NCEA Level 2 (or equivalent), inclusive of credits in Science

 - Applicants must have completed a first year Outdoor Education programme to level four or provide evidence of equivalent prior outdoor experience and academic ability

 - Applicants must hold a current (completed within 18 months of programme start) First Aid Certificate, which includes NZQA units 6400, 6401, 6402 or equivalent

 - Applicants must meet and document a range of outdoor experience requirements